-HMRC have 4 manuals that are published on their website and are useful for tax credits advisers.
+HMRC have 4 manuals that are published on the GOV.UK website and are useful for tax credits advisers.

 These manuals explain in detail how HMRC interpret tax credits law, how their processes operate and how HMRC operate in specialist areas such as debt collection and compliance.

 - Tax Credits Manual

 - Tax Credits Claimant Compliance Manual

 Often referred to as the TCTM for short, this manual sets out how HMRC interpret the law relating to tax credits.

 The manual is updated at various periods throughout the law as changes are made.
 A full list of updates can be found on the GOV.UK website.

 - Change of circumstances

 - Claims and notifications

 - Calculation of entitlement